RayHightower/rayhightower.github.com/source/_posts/2012-10-13-using-rubymotion-with-interface-builder.markdown

 ####Executive Summary
 [RubyMotion](http://www.rubymotion.com/) is a Mac application that lets developers write iOS apps in Ruby.
-It's possible to create the user interface for the IOS app entirely within RubyMotion or with a Ruby gem like [Teacup](https://github.com/rubymotion/teacup).
+It's possible to create the user interface for the app entirely within RubyMotion or with a Ruby gem like [Teacup](https://github.com/rubymotion/teacup).
 But what about devs who prefer Interface Builder?

 This article will show how to use Xcode's Interface Builder to create a basic UI for